 :22F::TNDP/SMPG/US05 (for regulation 92-Day Exemption Qualified Notice

+Note: Since SR2022, the TNDP indicator may also be used to refer to one or even to multiple specific tax withholding or tax reporting regulations that are applicable to the event which is announced, the usage of the TNDP indicator is therefore no longer related exclusively to the TNDP event.

 Similarly, the Income Type [MT564 – Seq.
 E1 or E2 - :22F::ITYP <> seev.031 - E1 or E2 / IncomeType] is used in the US market as follows with code value “IRSX” as Data Source Scheme Issuer value: